Danielement321/LLM4Beginner/README.md

     python VIT/trainVIT.py

 This will automatically download CIFAR-10 dataset for training.
 You can change it to any dataset easily.
+Please remember to modify the `config` according to the image size.

+A notebook for visualizing attention map is also provided in `VLM/AttentionMap.ipynb`.

 ### Simple Vision Language Model
 The VLM is trained in two stages.